Statistical properties of dynamics. Introduction to the functional analytic approach: Piecewise expanding maps

 In this case, as before, a straightforward computation lead to the general Lasota Yorke inequality valid for any piecewise expanding map: there are $ A,B\geq 0$ \ and $\lambda \in \lbrack 0,1)$ such that

-The first consequence of the inequality is the existence of a bounded variation invariant density for each piecewise expanding map.
-By (\ref{lygen} ) and Theorem \ref{Helly}, repeating the arguments stated in Section \ref {ext} we get the existence of an absolutely continuous invariant measure with bounded variation density for this kind of maps.
-By arguments very similar to the ones presented in Section \ref{spg} it is also possible to obtain that a mixing piecewise expanding map has spectral gap on the space of bounded variation densities\footnote{ Using the $BV$ and $L^{1}$ as strong and weak spaces and its Lasota Yorke inequality, Theorem \ref{gap} and Theorem \ref{Helly} to obtain the compact inclusion property.}.
+The first consequence of the inequality is the existence of a bounded variation invariant density for each piecewise expanding map, indeed, by ( \ref{lygen}) and Theorem \ref{Helly}, repeating the arguments stated in Section \ref{ext} we get the existence of an absolutely continuous invariant measure with bounded variation density for this kind of maps.
+By arguments very similar to the ones presented in Section \ref{spg} it is also possible to obtain that a piecewise expanding map has spectral gap on the space of bounded variation densities\footnote{ Using the $BV$ and $L^{1}$ as strong and weak spaces and its Lasota Yorke inequality, Theorem \ref{gap} and Theorem \ref{Helly} to obtain the compact inclusion property.} if the map is mixing in some sense, then there will be an exponential convergence to equilibrium of the system.